Dysphagia Awareness

 Course Details

-• Duration: Half day, adaptable to requirements
+• Duration: Half day (3 to 4 hours)

-• Certificate: CPD-accredited certificate of achievement in Dysphagia Awareness
+• Certificate: CPD-accredited Certificate of Achievement in Dysphagia Awareness

 Who This Course Is For